jadedigital/sectional-app/README.md

 ![sectiondb](https://sectional.github.io/images/logo-alt.svg)

 Sectional is a tool for structural engineers that catalogues properties of structural shapes.
-It's searchable, sortable, customizable, and lets you create and store your own custom shapes.
+It's searchable, sortable, customizable, and lets you create and store your own custom sections.

 Visit [sectional.github.io](https://sectional.github.io) to learn more.